What to Pack for Paris in the Winter

 It’s smart to also pack one set (of 2 total) pajamas and a small cosmetic/personal items kit in your carry-on too.
 These days, flying can be a mess and it’s not uncommon for baggage to be delayed with international flights.

-The other couple of items that I pack and wear but I haven’t shown in the outfits below are a knit beanie and a pair of leather gloves.
+The other couple of items that I pack and wear but I haven’t shown in the outfits below a knit beanie and a pair of leather gloves.

 I pack all of my items in packing cubes to help keep things tightly packed, neat, and organized!